-Greenfield / A mix of greenfield and previously developed land / Previously developed land

-Is the site within, adjacent to or outside the existing built up area?

-Within / Adjacent to and connected to / Outside and not connected to Outside and not connected to the existing built up area

-Is the site within, adjacent to or outside the existing settlement boundary (if one exists)?

-2. Assessment of Suitability Would development of the site result in neighbouring settlements merging into one another?
+2. Assessment of Suitability Are there any other relevant planning policies relating to the site?
+Policy COM2 - Settlement Hierarchy Is the site: Greenfield / A mix of greenfield and previously developed land / Previously developed land Greenfield Is the site within, adjacent to or outside the existing built up area?
+Within / Adjacent to and connected to / Outside and not connected to Outside and not connected to the existing built up area Is the site within, adjacent to or outside the existing settlement boundary (if one exists)?
+Within / Adjacent to and connected to / Outside and not connected to Outside and not connected to the existing settlement boundary Would development of the site result in neighbouring settlements merging into one another?
 Yes / No / Unknown No Is the size of the site large enough to significantly change the size and character of the existing settlement?
-Yes / No / Unknown No

-3. Assessment of Availability Is the site available for development?
-Yes / No / Unknown Yes Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners?
+Yes / No / Unknown No 3.
+Assessment of Availability Is the site available for development?
+Yes / No / Unknown No Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners?
 Yes / No / Unknown Unknown Is there a known time frame for availability?
-Available now / 0-5 years / 6-10 years / 11-15 years Available now (SHELAA) 4.
+Available now / 0-5 years / 6-10 years / 11-15 years Not available 4.
 Assessment of Viability Is the site subject to any abnormal costs that could affect viability, such as demolition, land remediation or relocating utilities?
 What evidence is available to support this judgement?
 Yes / No / Unknown Unknown